 What causes it: Poor animal control, a soft wall face, or a dam with shallow water margins that make it easy for animals to work.

-What I do: First, you stop the animals or you’re wasting your money.
+How we fix it: First, you stop the animals or you’re wasting your money.
 Then you repair the damage with proper clay and compaction.
 In bad cases, you need to strip back a section of wall and rebuild it.
 Products that claim to “seal burrows” can help in minor cases, but I don’t bet a dam on a quick pour-in fix.

 Not every leak is a seep through the wall.
 Sometimes the dam overtops or the spillway erodes and water starts cutting a path around the wall.
 That erosion can look like “leaking” because you get constant wet ground and rills on the outside.